DraTeots/gtraid/README.md

    (if you don't know how to use GitHub, you can download zipped file `Code -> Download zip`)

-4. Open python console in a folder with cloned/unzipped code and do:
+4. Open a python console in a folder with cloned/unzipped code and do:

     ```
    pip install -m requirments.txt
     ```
-5. Run test, to check you nailed and it working
+5. Run test, to check you nailed it and script is working

    ```bash
     python test.py
    ```
-   You should see in a details how a test image is processed (just press space)
+   You should see in details how a test image is processed (just press space)

-## Run
+## Usage

 In the directory with gt.py run